 It stopped abruptly when the female (!!!!) employee came into the onsen area to test the water temperature.
 Now we were behaving.

-Ah, so that’s who cares about the rules.
-The owners of the onsen, not the guests!
+Perhaps that’s who really cares about the rules.
+The owners and employees of the onsen.

 5. Tattoos are more accepted in onsen than I realised